 Graduates are eligible to apply to take the National Certification Examination in diagnostic radiography through the American Registry of Radiologic Technologists.
-Salaries for entry level radiographers are competitive with other health professionals with similar education backgrounds.
+Salaries for entry-level radiographers are competitive with other health professionals with similar educational backgrounds.

 Program Goals and Student Learning Outcomes

 |Students/Graduates will be clinically competent.||Students/graduates will accurately evaluate radiographic images.